admin1

 Avoiding common mistakes during installation ensures proper wheel balancing and prevents unnecessary wear and tear.
 Here are some errors to watch out for:

-• Using incorrect weight types or sizes may result in improper balance and reduced stability.
+• Using incorrect weight types or sizes.

-• Neglecting to check torque on fasteners may lead to loosening over time, compromising safety.
+• Neglecting to check torque on fasteners.

 Have any Questions about product?